 A trip of 2-3 days would be enough to explore the main areas on Pasman island, but if you want to soak up all the authenticity and lifestyle of the island, take a few days more to properly relax and forget about your everyday life.

 - When is the best time to visit Pasman?

 The best time is the summer because you can spend your days on the beach, plus all the events and festivals are at their peak.
 The downside is that the island is packed during the summertime since everyone is visiting then.
 September is one of the best months; the air temperature is milder and the sea is still quite warm.
 October is good for hiking and cycling enthusiasts since it is not that hot anymore.
-May and early June are good months regarding the air temperature but the sea might still not be that warm for some, with the temperature of about 18-20 degrees.
+May and early June are good months regarding the air temperature but the sea might still not be that warm for some, with a temperature of about 18-20 degrees.